Nanolat/nldb/README.md

 What is it?
 -----------
-- An in-memory key/value store supporting put/get/del, and cursors for range search.
+- An in-memory key/value store supporting put/get/del, and range search on cursors.
 - Supports searching keys by rank.
 (Ex> Get 100 keys from the 1000th key)
-- Supports transaction and master-slave replication.
+- Supports transactions and master-slave replication.
 - Adds transactional log replication feature on top of LevelDB and TokyoCabinet.
 - Supports Table Plugins to implement your own data structure for efficient data processing for your specific domain.